YuvarajGML/YuvarajGML/README.md

-- 👋 Hi, I’m @YuvarajGML
 - Machine learning and Deep learning enthusiast exploring basics.
-- Specially interested in image classifcation and NLP.
+- Specially interested in image classification and NLP.